WebDataIntegrationProject/KaggleEuropeanSoccerDB-Integration/README.md

 # KaggleEuropeanSoccerDB-Integration
-SQL statements to get the data from the kaggle data set in the correct format.
+These are the SQL statements used to get the data from the [Kaggle Data Set "European Soccer Database"](https://www.kaggle.com/hugomathien/soccer/data) into the required format for our data integration project.